s-taylor/prusa-mini-skew/README.md

 2. The X axis arm is not perpendicular to the Z axis arm (and therefore not parallel with the bed)
 3. Both

-... more updates required ...

-#### Z axis arm not perpendicular to the bed
+##### Z axis arm not perpendicular to the bed

 ![xz-skew-2](https://github.com/s-taylor/prusa-mini-skew/blob/main/assets/printer-skew-xz-2.jpg?raw=true)

 You can loosen the three screws holding the Z axis arm and adjust it to ensure it is at a 90 degree angle from the print bed.
 I did this by placing a small set square on my print bed, adjusting the position of the arm, then retightening the screws in the order specified.
-One thing that makes this a little tricky, is you will need to push the bed back underneath the x-axis arm to do this, but it then also covers one of the screws.
-You will just need to play around with it a bit.

-Be warned, if you try to do this purely with a level, remember that your unless your printer is sitting on a 100% perfectly level surface, you wouldn't expect your Z axis arm to be perfectly level vertically either.
-The set square is a good solution to this, but unfortunately you cannot tighten the main screw with the bed positioned to allow you to measure how square the arm is.
-A better solution is likely a digital level that can take relative measurements and find 90 degrees (relative to the bed).
+Unfortunately you cannot tighten the main screw with the bed positioned to allow you to measure how square the arm is

+Another option would be a digital level e.g. Klein Tools 935DAG Digital Electronic Level.
+You can hold the level against the Y axis while you are tightening the screws and try and align it at 90 degrees.
+One thing to consider though, is unless your print bed is perfectly level and it may not be, you may want to factor in any discrepancy into how you align the Z axis.

 [source](https://help.prusa3d.com/en/guide/building-your-mini_177717#178546)